Jbleezy/BO1-Reimagined/README.md

 * Upgraded: ammo now gets added to the clip at the same time that it does in the reload animation
 * Upgraded: gold camo on Der Riese, regular camo on Call of the Dead
 * Upgraded: gold camo is now shinier
-* Fixed sprinting, diving, and reload cancelling animations on classic maps
+* Added sprinting and diving animations on classic maps
+* Bulbs now light up correctly after reload cancelling

 #### Thundergun
 * Gives 50 points for each kill